kdave/btrfs-progs/Documentation/Introduction.rst

 implementing advanced features while also focusing on fault tolerance, repair and easy administration.
 Its main features and benefits are:

-* Snapshots which do not make the full copy of files
+* Snapshots which do not make a full copy of the files
 * Built-in volume management, support for software-based RAID 0, RAID 1, RAID 10 and others
 * Self-healing - checksums for data and metadata, automatic detection of silent data corruptions